 This page tells you about a new treatment called radium 223.
 There is information about

-Radium 223 is a new type of internal radiotherapy treatment.
+Radium 223 is a type of internal radiotherapy treatment.
 Researchers are looking at using it for cancers that have spread to the bone.
 It used to be called Alpharadin and is now called Xofigo.

 Radium is very similar to calcium.
 Like calcium it is taken up by active bone cells.
 This makes it a good way of targeting bone cancer cells.
 Cancer cells are more active than bone cells and so more likely to pick up the radium 223.